 For the case where a gNB shares a channel occupancy initiated by a UE with configured grant PUSCH transmission, the gNB may transmit a transmission that follows the configured grant PUSCH transmission by the UE as follows:

-- If the higher layer parameter ul-toDL-CO-SharingED-Threshold-r16 is provided, the UE is configured by cg-COT-SharingList-r16 where cg-COT-SharingList-r16 provides a table configured by higher layer.
+- If the higher layer parameter ul-toDL-COT-SharingED-Threshold-r16 is provided, the UE is configured by cg-COT-SharingList-r16 where cg-COT-SharingList-r16 provides a table configured by higher layer.
 Each row of the table provides a channel occupancy sharing information given by higher layer parameter CG-COT-Sharing-r16.
 One row of the table is configured for indicating that the channel occupancy sharing information is not available.

 - If the 'COT sharing information' in CG-UCI indicates a row index that corresponds to a CG-COT-Sharing-r16 that provides channel occupancy sharing information, the gNB can share the UE channel occupancy assuming a channel access priority class p= channelAccessPriority-r16, starting from O=offset-r16 slots from the end of the slot where CG-UCI is detected, for a duration of D=duration-r16 slots where duration-r16, offset-r16, and channelAccessPriority-r16 are higher layer parameters provided by CG-COT-Sharing-r16.

-- If the higher layer parameter ul-toDL-CO-SharingED-Threshold-r16 is not provided, and if 'COT sharing information' in CG-UCI indicates '1', the gNB can share the UE channel occupancy and start the DL transmission X= cg-COT-SharingOffset-r16 symbols from the end of the slot where CG-UCI is detected, where cg-COT-SharingOffset-r16 is provided by higher layer.
+- If the higher layer parameter ul-toDL-COT-SharingED-Threshold-r16 is not provided, and if 'COT sharing information' in CG-UCI indicates '1', the gNB can share the UE channel occupancy and start the DL transmission X= cg-COT-SharingOffset-r16 symbols from the end of the slot where CG-UCI is detected, where cg-COT-SharingOffset-r16 is provided by higher layer.
 The transmission shall not include any unicast transmissions with user plane data and the transmission duration is not more than the duration of 2, 4 and 8 symbols for subcarrier spacing of 15, 30 and 60 kHz of the corresponding channel, respectively.

 <unchanged part omitted>